Brigitte Nielsen Claims She Had One-Night Stand With Sean Penn When He Was Married To Madonna

 “She was very rude and I ended up giving her a slap across the face,” Nielsen said.

-The Red Sonja star added that it was an open-handed slap and, when asked by The Talk co-host Sheryl Underwood if the slap “knocked” Madonna off her of her chair, Nielsen added, “Well she’s not very big and I’m a giant.”
+The Red Sonja star added that it was an open-handed slap and, when asked by The Talk co-host Sheryl Underwood if the slap “knocked” Madonna off her chair, Nielsen added, “Well she’s not very big and I’m a giant.”

 While Nielsen admitted she was kicked out of the club by bouncers, she went on to dish on her ultimate revenge act against the superstar singer.